JAPAN PROVOKED, SEIZES MANCHURIA

 Mukden, Manchuria · September 18, 1931

 The political and economic consequences of the collapse of produce prices in the 1920s and the onset of the Great Depression in Japan were marked by an unemployment rate of 25 percent in 1931, factory idleness at 50 percent, exports down by two-thirds, malnourishment in farming settlements, and high tariff barriers in European colonial markets in East Asia.
 Using an argument similar to the Nazis’ mantra for Lebensraum (“living space”) in Eastern Europe, opportunistic Japanese politicians, military officers, and media outlets, with popular support (universal male suffrage was on the horizon), looked to mainland China for new territory to acquire, new areas for agricultural exploitation, additional markets for the products of their industry, and a national economic recovery powered by an aggressive China policy.
-By 1928 many in Japan felt that Manchuria, a richly endowed province three times the area of the Japanese homeland and containing 40 million consumers, was the solution out of the economic distress felt by 80 million of their countrymen.
+By 1928 many in Japan felt that Manchuria, a richly endowed province 3 times the area of the Japanese homeland and containing 40 million consumers, was the solution out of the economic distress felt by 80 million of their countrymen.

-On this date, September 18, 1931, Japan seized Manchuria by force after contriving an incident—the so-called Mukden or Manchurian Incident—when a 5‑foot section of railroad owned by Japan’s South Manchuria Railway Company was damaged in an explosion.
+On this date, September 18, 1931, Japan seized Manchuria by force after contriving an incident—the so-called Mukden or Manchurian Incident—when a 5‑ft/1.5‑m section of railroad owned by Japan’s South Manchuria Railway Company was damaged in an explosion.
 Five months later, on February 18, 1932, Japan established the puppet state of Manchukuo (1932–1945), despite Chinese appeals to the League of Nations and to the United States under terms of the Kellogg-Briand Pact (1928) and the Nine-Power Treaty (1922).
 To create a semblance of legitimacy, the last Emperor of China, Henry Pu Yi, was invited to be the head of state for Manchukuo.
 In actuality, Pu Yi was nothing more than a figurehead; real authority rested in the hands of Japanese military officials.
 Manchu ministers served as front men for their Japanese vice-ministers, who made all decisions.

 Most world powers refused to recognize Manchukuo, choosing to ignore Japan’s fait accompli and unwilling to engage the Japanese outside the halls of diplomacy.
 Japanese machinations in Northeastern China led to one expansive move after another and ultimately to full-scale war with China in 1937 followed by war with the United States and its colony-holding Allies in the Asia Pacific region.
 Within a year after Pearl Harbor (December 7, 1941), Japanese aggressors finally met their match.